San Diego sees spike in walking pneumonia cases

 Cigarette smoke contains over 7,000 chemicals, including carbon monoxide, hydrogen cyanide, ammonia, arsenic, formaldehyde and nicotine.
 Many are carcinogens — substances known to cause cancer.

-When someone smokes, the chemicals enter the lungs and affect the entire body, including your DNA.
+When someone smokes, the chemicals enter the lungs and affect the entire body, including the DNA.
 Smoking causes lung cancer by damaging the cells that line the lungs.
 “Smoke directly damages genes inside normal lung tissue cells, transforming them into cancerous cells that grow and spread uncontrollably,” Dr. Medic says.

 Initially, the body may be able to repair this damage.
 However, with repeated exposure, healthy lung cells are increasingly damaged and, over time, may develop into cancer.